-Command Function & Description +Ref.

-modem will dial as soon as it detects a dial

-tone.
-This register also sets the time-out

-interval for the "W" dial modifier to wait for

-the dial tone.
-(See also S41b4)

-S7= Set duration, in number of seconds modem +060

-waits for a carrier

-S8= Set duration, in seconds, for pause (,) option +002

-in Dial command and pause between

-command re-executions for Repeat (>)

-command

-S9= Set duration, in tenths of a second of remote +006

-carrier signal before recognition (Ignored if

-in non-FSK or half-duplex operation)

-S10= Set duration, in tenths of a second, modem +007

-waits after loss of carrier before hanging up

-S11= Set duration and spacing, in milliseconds, of +070

-dialed Touch-Tones
+Command Function & Description +Ref. register also sets the time-out interval for the "W" dial modifier to wait for the dial tone.
+(See also S41b4) S7= Set duration, in number of seconds modem +060 waits for a carrier S8= Set duration, in seconds, for pause (,) option in +002 Dial command and pause between command re-executions for Repeat (>) command S9= Set duration, in tenths of a second of remote +006 carrier signal before recognition (Ignored if in non-FSK or half-duplex operation) S10= Set duration, in tenths of a second, modem +007 waits after loss of carrier before hanging up S11= Set duration and spacing, in milliseconds, of +070 dialed Touch-Tones